-To those that are not familiar with acupuncture it may seem like it’s simply a matter of sticking needles into various parts of your body.
+To those that are not familiar with acupuncture, it may seem like it’s simply a matter of sticking needles into various parts of your body.
 While this can be true it includes the strategic stimulation of acupuncture points throughout the body and extensive knowledge of how the whole acupuncture system works.
 There are varying styles practiced that involve different techniques being used.
-Sometimes the needles are manipulated depending on the particular practitioners treatment style and what you are being treated for.
-This manipulation can include the needles being twirled in place, warmed before insertion or have heat applied to them during insertion.
-In some cases they may even pass an electric current through the needle.
-The current is very low and does not cause a noticeable or painful reaction, it usually feels like a light tingle.
-This practice was experimented with in America and Europe in the 1930’s and 40’s but interest in it has faded since.
+Sometimes the needles are manipulated depending on the particular practitioner’s treatment style and what you are being treated for.
+This manipulation can include the needles being twirled in place, warmed before insertion, or have heat applied to them during insertion.
+In some cases, they may even pass an electric current through the needle.
+The current is very low and does not cause a noticeable or painful reaction, it usually feels like a slight tingle.
+This practice was experimented within America and Europe in the 1930s and ’40s but interest in it has faded since.

 Depending on what you are being treated for and the severity, there could be many different types of acupuncture treatment recommended by practitioners.
-Besides varying techniques the depth of needle, length of each session and the amount of treatments will differ.
+Besides varying techniques, the depth of the needle, the length of each session, and the number of treatments will differ.
 Usually, treatments once a week are recommended to start with.
 Symptoms will diminish over several weeks and treatments can be scheduled further apart or ended.
 Some people will continue treatments to maintain overall health and wellness.
 Discussing your condition and the available options before beginning treatments is essential when deciding if you have found the right practitioner for your needs.